This post may include affiliate links, please read our disclaimer.

 Spaghetti Bolognese and chilli con carne are two of the things that we love to get cooking when we are about to go on the road or even as a quick meal to prepare when coming home after work.

-Getting it started cooking in the morning then leaving it to soak up the delicious juices and cook all by itself during the day, ready and delicious for the evening – fantastic.
+Getting it started cooking in the morning then leave it to soak up the delicious juices and cook all by itself during the day, ready and delicious for the evening – fantastic.

 No electricity needed… prepare the food and leave it be.